halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superstream-payment-requirements.md

 There are 5 Superannuation Payment File options:

-•	Generic
+* Generic
-•	ClickSuper
+* ClickSuper
-•	SuperChoice
+* SuperChoice
-•	SunSuper
+* SunSuper
-•	SuperStream Alternative
+* SuperStream Alternative

-It is recommended that you review the requirements of the file layouts as contained in section 5.2.4.5 - Superannuation File Layouts to ensure that you have the necessary mandatory information completed.
+It is recommended that you review the requirements of the file layouts to ensure that you have the necessary mandatory information completed.

 To open the Superannuation Payments module,

-Department/Payroll/Periodic Activities/Superannuation/Superannuation Payments
+*Department/Payroll/Periodic Activities/Superannuation/Superannuation Payments*

 The Superannuation Payment Module contains the following Menu Options: